-Preponderance of the Evidence The standard used for determining whether a respondent has violated this Policy is preponderance of the evidence.
+Preponderance of the Evidence is the standard used for determining whether a respondent has violated this Policy.
 This means that in the eyes of the evaluator, it is more likely than not that a violation occurred, based on all available evidence.
 The burden of collecting evidence and proving a violation of this Policy is on the Institute, not the parties.